motionsilse/CatBridge/README.md

 1. Fully close Guild Wars 2.
 2. If you do not use an addon manager, download ArcDPS's [`d3d11.dll`](https://www.deltaconnected.com/arcdps/x64/) and place it next to `Gw2-64.exe` in the main Guild Wars 2 folder.
 3. If you use Nexus or another addon manager, install ArcDPS through that manager instead.
-In this setup, ArcDPS is commonly loaded as `arcdps.dll` from a folder under `Guild Wars 2\addons`.
+In this setup, ArcDPS is commonly loaded as `arcdps.dll` from a folder  `Guild Wars 2\addons`.
 4. Download the latest [CatBridge release](https://github.com/motionsilse/CatBridge/releases).
 5. Extract the CatBridge ZIP and keep the app files together.